grplyler/raylib-articles/README.md

 ## Conclusion

 That's all for now!
-ANGLE may not gives the same speed improvement on other platforms like Windows and Linux, but i may be wrong.
+ANGLE may not give the same speed improvement on other platforms like Windows and Linux, but I may be wrong.
-And ANGLE support in Raylib is still experimental, but this pretty much confirms it works!
+ANGLE support in Raylib is still experimental, but this pretty much confirms it works!

 I hope to be back with some more Raylib writeups.
 For now, Go checkout ray's awesome ecosystem show the project some love at: